One out of the many ways to generate revenue from the stock market is through day trading and thus finding a right trade

-One out of the many ways to generate revenue from the stock market is through day trading and thus finding a right trade

-One of the most pressing issues faced by the traders is to find a right trade among thousands of stocks.
+One of the most pressing issues faced by traders is to find the right trade among thousands of stocks.

 Following are points that may help traders to find potential right trades for the day.

 1. Market analysis

 A trader should have an early start to the trading day, and should start his preparation work at least an hour before the start of the markets.

 He should utilize this time to analyze any latest macro or micro news flow, international markets, geo- political happenings, crude and currency movements, reading news and views that may have an impact on any particular stock (right trade) or sector on that day.

 This provides him with a fair bit of idea where the market may head and which sectors and companies can he place his bet upon.